ymtszw/atom-elm/README.md

 Syntax highlighting and autocomplete for the [Elm language](http://elm-lang.org/).

+## Fork note

+This is fork repository of [edubkendo/atom-elm](https://github.com/edubkendo/atom-elm), refining syntax pattern-matches and adding snippets.

 ## Installation

 There are two ways to install the Atom Elm Extension: using the editor, or using the command line.